Subscribe to updates

 Chief Finance Officer Report: Q3 Financial Forecast and Budget Management

-Councillor Simon Radford, Cabinet Member for Financial Sustainability, presented the Q3 financial forecast, reporting a balanced position for the year-end.
-This was achieved after utilising £4.8 million from contingency and topping up reserves by £1.98 million.
-The report noted an improvement in contingency use from the Q2 forecast by over £2 million, driven by a reduction in parking contingency forecasts following the bedding in of new contracts and a budget environment that negated unachievable savings.
-The council achieved a 96.5% saving rate, exceeding the historical 85% target, primarily through progression reviews supporting individuals with learning disabilities and mental health conditions.
-The Housing Revenue Account (HRA) forecast indicated a deficit of £4.7 million, resulting in a carry-forward reserve of £6.586 million.
-The capital programme was underspent by £15 million, with analysis of the reprofiling ongoing.
-The report also detailed the council's major debtor as the NHS ICBs, with a dedicated debt recovery team working to retrieve outstanding adult social care debt.
-An agreement had been reached with the ICB regarding outstanding debt and non-payments.
-The council's investment portfolio yielded an average of 4.19%, outperforming the SONIA benchmark by 0.05%.
-Cabinet noted the forecast and approved the write-offs for council tax, business rates, and housing benefit overpayment debt.
+Councillor Simon Radford, Cabinet Member for Financial Sustainability, presented the Q3 financial forecast, announcing a projected balanced position at year-end.
+This is after utilising £4.8 million from contingency and topping up reserves by £1.98 million.
+The contingency use has improved by over £2 million from the Q2 forecast, driven by a reduction in parking contingency forecasts following the bedding-in of new contracts and a budget environment that negates unachievable savings.
+The report detailed underspends on the capital programme and the Housing Revenue Account (HRA) forecast, which is expected to be in deficit.
+The council is also working to recover outstanding adult social care debt from NHS ICBs, with an agreement reached regarding tripartite funding invoices.
+The investment portfolio delivered an average yield of 4.19%, outperforming the SONIA benchmark.
+The Cabinet noted and approved the report's recommendations, including the write-offs for council tax, business rates, and housing benefit overpayment debt.

-Barnet Council's Discretionary Council Tax Discretionary Relief (CTDR) and Housing Payment (HP) Scheme (April 2026) and LB Barnet Discretionary Rate Relief and Hardship Relief Policy Amendments in Business Rates
+Barnet Council's Discretionary Council Tax Discretionary Relief and Housing Payment Scheme (April 2026) and LB Barnet Discretionary Rate Relief Policy Amendments in Business Rates

 Council Housing Performance Q2 2025/26

 Councillor Ross Houston, Deputy Leader and Cabinet Member for Homes and Regeneration, presented the Q2 performance report for council housing.
-Barnet Homes had achieved a C1 rating from the Regulator of Social Housing, the highest possible result.
+Barnet Homes has achieved a C1 rating from the Regulator of Social Housing, the highest possible result.
 The report highlighted an increase in overall tenant satisfaction by 1.8%, with satisfaction increasing in all but one of the Tenant Satisfaction Measures (TSMs).
-Significant work had been done in prioritising repairs, particularly urgent ones, and addressing damp and mould issues, with performance improving to 95.9%.
-Fire safety actions had also seen a significant decrease in outstanding P1 (highest risk) actions, from 528 in September last year to six in early January.
-The report also detailed progress on understanding residents' needs, including those with disabilities, and preparations for Awaab's Law.
-Cabinet noted the contents of the report.
+Significant work has been done in prioritising repairs and addressing damp and mould, with performance improving to 95.9%.
+Fire safety actions have also seen a significant decrease in outstanding P1 risks, from 528 in September last year to just six in early January.
+The report also noted progress in understanding residents' needs, particularly concerning fire safety for tenants with disabilities.

 Private Sector Housing Licensing Scheme

-Councillor Ross Houston also presented a report on the Private Sector Housing Licensing Scheme.
-The scheme proposes to introduce licensing in ten wards: Burnt Oak, West Hendon, Golders Green, Hendon, Cricklewood, Colindale North, Childs Hill, Friern Barnet, Finchley Church End, and Colindale South.
-These wards were chosen based on evidence of poor housing conditions, deprivation, and crime.
-Cabinet approved the commencement of a 12-week public consultation on the proposal, including the procurement of an independent party to assist with the consultation.
-A future report will be brought to Cabinet detailing the results of the consultation and seeking further approvals for implementation.
+Councillor Ross Houston also presented a report on the Private Sector Housing Licensing Scheme, seeking approval to commence a 12-week public consultation.
+The scheme aims to improve standards in the private rented sector across ten wards: Burnt Oak, West Hendon, Golders Green, Hendon, Cricklewood, Colindale North, Childs Hill, Friern Barnet, Finchley Church End, and Colindale South.
+These wards were selected based on evidence of poor housing conditions, deprivation, and crime.
+The Renters' Rights Act 2025, while introducing national reforms, does not replace the need for local enforcement tools like selective licensing, which allows for tailored conditions and proactive inspections.
+The Cabinet approved the commencement of the public consultation.

 Outline Business Case for the acquisition of up to 600 new affordable homes through Opendoor Homes (TBG Open Door Limited)

-Councillor Ross Houston presented an update report on the Brent Cross Cricklewood Regeneration Programme.
-The report highlighted major milestones achieved, including the completion of Plot 14, marking the delivery of 979 new homes and 662 student rooms.
-Demolition works on the Whitefield Estate and Hendon Waste Transfer Station were complete.
-Construction was progressing on Plot 1, with Sheffield Hallam University expected to open in September 2026, and Plot 15 was also progressing well.
-Cabinet delegated authority to the Chief Executive, in consultation with the Leader of the Council, to approve various legal documentation related to leases, land sales, and agreements for Plot 1, Plot 11, and Plot 24a and b.
-They also approved an increase in spend of £1.8m to the existing contract with Gowling WLG and extended the BPA end date.
-Authority was delegated for the leasing of Claremont Park and the Pavilion.
-Cabinet also noted that further matters arising before the next Cabinet meeting would be delegated to the Chief Executive in consultation with the Leader.
+Councillor Ross Houston provided an update on the Brent Cross Cricklewood Regeneration Programme.
+Significant milestones have been achieved, including the completion of Plot 14, marking 979 new homes and 662 student rooms delivered.
+The report detailed progress on Plot 1, with Sheffield Hallam University set to open in September 2026, and construction commencing on Plot 15.
+Cabinet delegated authority to the Chief Executive, in consultation with the Leader of the Council, to approve lease agreements, finalise heads of terms for land sales, and manage matters arising from Vattenfall's divestment of the Master Concession Agreement.
+An increase in spend for legal services with Gowling WLG was also approved.

 Councillor Barry Rawlings, Leader of the Council, presented a report on the Geron Way Replacement Waste Transfer Station.
 Cabinet delegated authority to the Executive Director of Growth, in consultation with the Executive Director of Resources and the Leader, to negotiate and agree changes to the existing form of Replacement Lease and related matters, and to enter into a Deed of Variation to the Settlement Agreement.